 Florilegium

 The following paintings were done over the years at different times and with different intention.
-Some of these pay homage to seventeenth century European artists such as Maria Sibylla Merion and Alexander Marshall, both of whom displayed the clarity and reverence that marked the happy marriage of art and science at the time.
-Others of these paintings are experiments with multipanel compositions formed with a grid or in vertical panels as in a Chinese screen.
+Some pay homage to seventeenth century European artists such as Maria Sibylla Merion and Alexander Marshall, both of whom displayed the clarity and reverence that marked the happy marriage of art and science at the time.
+Others are experiments with multipanel compositions forming a grid or in vertical panels as in a Chinese screen.
 Be sure to look at the dimensions of these paintings; some are of modest size and some are quite large.